Matt Moore (American football): 2009 season

-Moore started the last game of the Panthers' season on January 3, 2010, as the Panthers beat the New Orleans Saints 23–10.
+Moore started the last game of the Panthers' season on January 3, 2010, as the Panthers beat the Saints 23–10.
 The Saints, who were the No. 1 seed in the NFC, were handed their third loss of the season as they rested most of their starters.
-The game was the coldest home game in team history for the Panthers.
-Moore completed 14 passes on 23 attempts for 162 yards and a touchdown.
-The win improved the Panthers to .500 with an 8–8 record (4–1 while starting Moore) to finish the season.
+Moore went 14-of-23 pass attempts for 162 yards and a touchdown.
+The win improved the Panthers to .500 with an 8–8 record (4–1 with Moore as starter) to finish the season.

 In his five games as a starter for the 2009 season, Moore threw eight touchdown passes with one interception.
-The strong finish by Moore and the Panthers, combined with earlier poor play by Jake Delhomme, led to speculation that Moore would challenge, if not replace, Jake Delhomme's role as the starting quarterback for the 2010 season despite Delhomme's large contract.
-This turned out be the case as Delhomme was cut from the Panthers on March 4, 2010.
+The strong finish by Moore and the Panthers, combined with earlier poor play by Delhomme, led to speculation that Moore would challenge/replace Jake Delhomme for the starting quarterback role for the 2010 season, despite Delhomme's large contract.
+In turn, Delhomme was cut from the Panthers on March 4, 2010.

 2010 season

 Moore was declared the starter for the 2010 season after Delhomme's release.
-Despite this, the Carolina Panthers drafted rookie Jimmy Clausen with their second round pick (48th overall) of the 2010 NFL Draft.
-Though Moore had clearly established himself as the Panthers' number one quarterback, he faced pressure for the starting job from Clausen, possibly resulting in his poor play throughout the rest of the season.
-Moore suffered a concussion during the season opener at the New York Giants, and he was benched the following week in a loss against the Tampa Bay Buccaneers following poor play.
-On September 20, 2010, Moore was removed as the Panthers' starting quarterback in favor of rookie Jimmy Clausen, after throwing four interceptions in the first two games.
+Despite this, the Panthers selected Jimmy Clausen in the second round (48th overall) of the 2010 NFL draft.
+Though Moore had clearly established himself as the Panthers' starting quarterback, he faced pressure from Clausen.
+Moore suffered a concussion during the season opener at the New York Giants, and he was benched in a Week 2 loss against the Buccaneers following poor play.
+On September 20, 2010, Moore was removed as the Panthers' starting quarterback, in favor of rookie Clausen, after throwing four interceptions in the first two games.

-After sitting out for three straight games, Moore was again declared the Panthers' starting quarterback on October 18, 2010, following poor play by Clausen.
-In his first game back as a starter against the San Francisco 49ers, Moore completed 28 passes on 41 attempts for 308 yards, two touchdowns and one interception, setting career highs in yards and completions.
+On October 18, after sitting out for three consecutive games, Moore was again declared the Panthers' starting quarterback following poor play by Clausen.
+In Week 7, during his return as a starter against the San Francisco 49ers, Moore completed 28-of-41 pass attempts for 308 yards, two touchdowns and one interception, setting career highs in both yards and completions.

-In a week 9 loss to the New Orleans Saints, Moore injured his shoulder after a hit from Sedrick Ellis.
+In a Week 9 loss to the New Orleans Saints, Moore injured his shoulder after a hit from defensive tackle Sedrick Ellis.
 He was placed on injured reserve by the Panthers, ending his season.